sammyhenningsson/shaf_client/README.md

 ## Non HAL responses
 Of course, not all responses will be formatted as HAL.
 Whenever the response body is empty an instance of `ShafClient::EmptyResource` is returned.
-If the Content-Type cannot be understood an instance of `ShafClient::UnknownResource`.
+If the Content-Type cannot be understood an instance of `ShafClient::UnknownResource` is returned.
 These two classes also inherit from `ShafClient::Resource` so all the usual methods are still available (though most of them return `nil`, `""`, `{}` or `[]`).
 Instances of `ShafClient::UnknownResource` also has a`#body` method. `#body`, `#http_status` and `#headers` are basically the only usefull methods for those instances.